 Wondering what's the hype about the Dragon Boat Festival in Singapore?
 Find out in our handy guide to this annual fun fest promising a good time for the whole family!

 Triangular rice dumplings, resounding drumbeats, and Dragon Boat races?
 Yes, make no mistake, the annual Dragon Boat Festival or Duan Wu Jie (端午节) is here again.
-Happening this year on 31 May, Saturday, this is an age-old traditional celebration that remains alive in Singapore, Hong Kong, and China.
-Really, it’s so much more than the exciting boat races or the delicious glutinous rice dumplings.
+It falls on the fifth day of the fifth lunar month and on the Gregorian calendar, it’s on the 19 June 2026, Friday.
+This is an age-old traditional celebration that remains alive in Singapore, Hong Kong, and China and it’s so much more than the exciting boat races or the delicious glutinous rice dumplings.
 It’s also a celebration of tradition and honour, or perhaps, it’s just another excuse for the family to get together.
 We fill you in on its origins, fun activities to do, and more importantly, where to find those delectable rice dumplings!

 The Origins of the Dragon Boat Festival